hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step3-install-simple.md

 `ccat thermometer-another.yaml`{{execute}}

-This declaration can be applied to your Kubernetes cluster.
+The CRD in the previous step instructed Kubernetes on what the resource `kind: Thermometer` means.
+Because of the CRD, this thermometer declaration can be applied to your Kubernetes cluster.

 `kubectl apply -f thermometer-another.yaml`{{execute}}